USDA,NIFA-BARD Climate-Smart Agriculture – Aquaculture in the Desert

 Guidelines for Application

-This program is integrated in both BARD’s plan to feature Climate-Smart Agriculture and Israeli Ministry of Agriculture’s office of the Chief Scientist’s focus on climate-smart aquaculture for dry climates.
+This program is integrated in both BARD’s plan to feature Climate-Smart Agriculture and Israeli Ministry of Agriculture’s office of the Chief Scientist’s focus on climate-smart aquaculture for dry climates and support desert farming.
 The implementation of this program is contingent upon the timely formal approval of funding by the Israeli governmental authority.

 Any researcher who is affiliated with an Israeli government, academic or non-profit private research institution is eligible to apply.